freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 Essentially, the payment process can be summarized as two stages:

-1. A request is sent from the buyer to the seller, freezing the required credits along the chain.
+1. A Request is sent from the buyer to the seller, freezing the required credits along the chain.

-2. A response is sent from the seller all the way back to the buyer, claiming all the frozen credits.
+2. A Response is sent from the seller all the way back to the buyer, claiming all the frozen credits.

 The core protocol gives the intermediate nodes along the chain an incentive to